sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Our Approach

 From the point of view from SQLFlow, SQL can naturally support statistical work just like the analyzer.
-[Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of transform logic as transformer.
+[Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of transform work as transformer.
 For dense column, we can use numeric_column and pass a user defined function *normalizer_fn* to convert the column value.
 For sparse column, we can use embedding_column to map the sparse value to embedding vector or use cross_column to do the feature crossing.
 We plan to use SQL and feature column/keras preprocessing layer together to do the data transform work.
 For the consistency between training and serving, both feature column and keras preprocessing layer can make it.
-The data transform logic in the training stage is built into the inference graph as the SavedModel.
+The data transform logic in the training stage is built into the inference graph using the SavedModel format.

 ### Transform Expression in SQLFlow